MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For optimal performance (i.e. minimum connection setup time), clients SHOULD issue address (AAAA and/or A) and SVCB queries simultaneously, and SHOULD implement a client-side DNS cache.
-Responses in the Additional section of an SVCB response SHOULD be placed in cache before performing any followup queries.
+Responses in the Additional section of a SVCB response SHOULD be placed in cache before performing any followup queries.
 With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.